jalimena/LLPFCCTutorial/README.md

 The output of this step (plots) will live in the `plots/` directory.
 Each subdirectory corresponds to the different selections you applied, and each plot will be saved (by default) as a pdf with both a linear and a log y-axis.
 You can use the `evince` command to look at a pdf on lxplus.

+## Questions for going deeper

+1. Why does this analysis apply the selections that it does?
+2. If you were to add additional variables for study in the long-lived HNL analysis, which would you try and how would you add them?
+3. How do you find what variables are available in FCCAnalyses::MCParticle?
+And in ReconstructedParticle?
+4. How do you access a variable pertaining to a specific gen electron in the event?
+5. How do you normalize the plots to 1?
+How do normalize the plots to the expected number of events at a given integrated luminosity?
+Where are the cross sections defined in this framework?

 ## Additional resources

 - LLPs at the FCC-ee (Snowmass white paper): https://arxiv.org/abs/2203.05502